lovell/limax/README.md

 * `separator`: String, equivalent to `replacement` (provides API compatibility with the `speakingurl` module)
 * `lang`: String, ISO 639-1 two-letter language code, defaults to auto-detected language
 * `tone`: Boolean, add tone numbers to Pinyin transliteration of Chinese, defaults to `true`
-* `separateNumbers`: Boolean, separate numbers that are within a word, defaults to `true`
+* `separateNumbers`: Boolean, separate numbers that are within a word, defaults to `false`
 * `maintainCase`: Boolean, maintain the original string's casing, defaults to `false`
 * `custom`:
   - Object, custom map for translation, overwrites all i.e. `{ '&': '#', '*': ' star ' }`